Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-Two sentences, front-loaded with purpose and usage.
-Every sentence adds value; no superfluous text.
+Two sentences, front-loaded with purpose, followed by behavioral traits and usage guidance.
+Every sentence adds value without redundancy.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.